ch-stark/bry-blogs/acm/policy-templating-part1.md

 type: Opaque
 ~~~

-RHACM 2.8 introduced the `copySecretData` and `copyConfigMapData` [functions](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.8/html-single/governance/index#copysecretdata-function) which can be used to copy all data keys from the refence object.
+RHACM 2.8 introduced the `copySecretData` and `copyConfigMapData` [functions](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.8/html-single/governance/index#copysecretdata-function) which can be used to copy all data keys from the reference object.
 These functions are also available in Hub templates to copy the reference object from the Hub to managed clusters.
 ~~~
 apiVersion: v1
 kind: Secret